Rennell Island bauxite mine: Impact

 Although the local economy flourished during the peak of the mining boom, the government concedes that the mining leases were poorly regulated, and the Solomon Islands have not benefited from the mining activity.
 Residents have said that the fabric of their community was damaged by the influx of foreign workers and that their water and soils are polluted.

 In February 2019, during Cyclone Oma, a bulk carrier was grounded on Kongobainiu reef and spilled 300 tonnes of oil into the bay.
 Local people were unable to fish, their livestock died, and children suffered from skin and eye infections.
 Losses were estimated at $50 million.
 Estimates suggest that over 10,000 square metres of reef and over 4,000 square metres of lagoon habitat were destroyed and could take 130 years to recover.

 5,000 tonnes of bauxite were spilled into the bay in July 2019.
 By 2021, over half of the impacted areas had not been rehabilitated.

+In February 2025 the people of Rennell Island filed a case against the companies responsible for the oil spill at Kangava Bay.
+The claim identifies five companies as liable for the damage caused by the spill: Hong Kong-based King Trader Ltd, which owned the stricken vessel; the protection and indemnity insurer Korea P&I, a state-owned South Korean company; miner Bintan Mining Corporation and its subsidiary Bintan Mining (SI) Ltd; and MS Amlin Marine MV, a Dutch provider of charterer’s liability.